-Even if you don’t plan to have kids, or if you plan to have kids and you both want to continue working, building a lifestyle that requires just one income still makes sense.
-That way, if one of you lost your job, you’ll be in a much better position to handle the loss of that income.
+Even if you don’t plan to have kids, or if you plan to have kids and you both want to continue working, basing your lifestyle primarily on one income still makes sense.
+That way, if one of you loses your job, you’ll be in a much better position to handle the loss of that income.

-Since housing is usually people’s biggest expense, a one-income lifestyle is mostly about choosing a home that can be afforded on one income.
+Since housing is usually people’s biggest expense, a one-income lifestyle is mostly about choosing a home that you can afford on one income.

 A Personal Example